Category: Destinations

 A bourbon barrel can only be used once to age bourbon, but distilleries ship used bourbon barrels to Scotland and Ireland for the use in the maturation of Scotch and Irish whiskey.
 Most of the rick houses are painted black to help hide the sugar mold.

 Un-aged bourbon goes by many names here are a few: white dog, moonshine, hooch, and white lightening.
-We accumulated quite the collection of…souvenirs.
+Every distillery we went to we ended up with something…as you can imagine, we accumulated quite a collection of souvenirs.
+Now to figure out where we’re going to store all of these souvenirs.
+Ha!

 Each year almost 120,000 mint juleps are sold during the two-day event known as the Kentucky Oaks and the Kentucky Derby.
-I’ve always been curious about mint juleps.
-At one of the distilleries we came across a mint julep mix.
+I’ve always been curious about mint juleps and at one of the distilleries we came across a mint julep mix in a small bottle.
 I had high hopes…I’ll let my face tell you what I thought about it.
+I’m so glad it was just a small single serve bottle.
+Maybe a mix from a different distillery would be better?
+It’ll be awhile before I get the urge to try it again.

 Kentucky cows are very happy cows.
 The grain mash that’s left over after the distilling process is called distiller’s grain (slop) and is given to farms to feed their cows.